MarcelGruenauer/GoGameTools/docs/guides/introduction.md

 With the following command-line you can create a series of individual problems that each explore exactly one line.
 Problems start at various points in the joseki tree.
 At the end of a problem, any bad move by the opponent is marked as such.
-These problems are packaged in a web page that uses the Glift JavaScript library to let the user practice these problems.
+These problems are packaged in a web page that uses the WGo JavaScript library to let the user practice these problems.

 ~~~
-gogame-cat joseki.sgf | gogame-gen-problems --gb | \
+gogame-cat joseki.sgf | gogame-gen-problems --viewer WGo | \
-    gogame-filter -q 'correct_for_both' | gogame-glift-problems | browser
+    gogame-filter -q 'correct_for_both' | gogame-site-gen-data | \
+    gogame-site-write-static --viewer WGo -d www
+cd www && python -m SimpleHTTPServer 8888
 ~~~

 All of this is achieved in one shell pipeline by combining small and flexible building blocks.

-`browser` is a small tool I wrote which copies STDIN to a temporary file and then opens that file in the default browser.